-I purchased the LED light which fit my Nikon SB800 electronic flash as shown on the right from Ebay for use with my Nikon DSLR cameras.
+I purchased the LED light which fit my Nikon SB800 electronic flash as shown on the right from Ebay https://www.ebay.com/itm/265357232852 cost is $195 US for my Nikon DSLR cameras.

 Many DSLR cameras offer auto exposure up to 30 seconds or more, while some dedicated cameras may only permit a maximum of 2 second exposures.
 The use of an electronic cable release, or using the built in self timer can also reduce camera vibration during exposure for those cameras not tethered to a computer.
 Finally the popularity of DSLR cameras and the competition between camera companies has resulted in high resolution cameras for a lower cost than some scientific cameras.
 Most of the photomicrographs on this web site have been taken with DSLR cameras.